 Caring can be lonely at times but you are not alone.
 Talking to others can help and we offer advice on where to turn for further support.

-If you’re struggling to provide care for a loved one on your own there is help and support available.
+If you’re struggling to provide care for a partner, relative or friend, there is help and support available.
 We explain your options.

 John cares full time for his wife Dorothy (82), who has dementia.

 Jennifer lives in Manchester and has helped to care for her father, her mother and her aunt.
 All had various forms of dementia.

 Read Jennifer's story